-LGPS member guide Protection for your family The amount may be less where you entered into the civil partnership or marriage after leaving.
-Pension terms in bold italic type are defined in the Some terms we use section.
+The amount may be less where you entered into the civil partnership or marriage after leaving.

 Help with pension problems

 Who can help me if I have a query or complaint?

 If you have a problem or question about your LGPS benefits, please contact your LGPS administering authority.
 They will try to put things right and answer any questions as quickly and efficiently as possible.
 If your query is about your contribution rate, please contact your employer's HR or payroll section so they can explain how they decided which rate you should pay.